davidrg/ckwin/doc/ssh-readme.md

-# SSH Support in C-Kermit for Windows
+# SSH Support in Kermit 95 3.0 for Windows

-C-Kermit for Windows now includes built-in SSH support based on libssh[^1].
-This is still a work-in progress so not all SSH commands supported by Kermit 95 are available in CKW at this time and bugs are likely.
-If you find a bug, please report it!
+Kermit 95 3.0 now includes a new built-in SSH support based on libssh[^1].
+This is only available on Windows and is still a work-in progress so not all SSH commands supported by Kermit 95 1.1.21 and 2.x are available in K95 3.0 at this time.
+Bugs are likely so if you find one, please report it!

 To get started, type `help ssh` at the kermit prompt but note that not all commands are implemented yet!
-Full documentation for the built-in SSH client as delivered in Kermit 95 v2.1.3 is available here: https://kermitproject.org/k95manual/sshclien.html - SSH differences between Kermit 95 and C-Kermit for Windows are discussed later in this document.
+You can see which commands are available using the '?' key, for example by typing `set ssh ?` or `ssh ?`.
+Full documentation for the built-in SSH client as delivered in Kermit 95 v2.1.3 is available here: https://kermitproject.org/k95manual/sshclien.html - SSH differences between Kermit 95 and Kermit 95 are discussed later in this document.

-For convenience C-Kermit currently looks for the known_hosts file as well as your public and private keys in `%USERPROFILE%\.ssh`.
-This directory is also used by the version of OpenSSH bundled with Windows 10+ so if you were previously using that your keys and known hosts should be picked up automatically by C-Kermit.
+For convenience Kermit 95 currently looks for the known_hosts file as well as your public and private keys in `%USERPROFILE%\.ssh`.
+This directory is also used by the version of OpenSSH bundled with Windows 10+ so if you were previously using that your keys and known hosts should be picked up automatically by Kermit 95.

 ## Known Issues